-Yes, dough stomach, lopsided smile, big feet, wide shoulders and all.
+Dough stomach, lopsided smile, big feet, wide shoulders and all.

 Would you believe me?

-There we were three women standing in my kitchen, she says, complaining about summer and swimsuits.
+We were three women standing in my kitchen, she says, complaining about summer and swimsuits.
 How our bodies have changed since childbirth, nursing, and whizzing past twenty, and now we are almost entering our mid-thirties.

 Her and I start laughing and nodding our heads.

-One of us says something about beauty and looks wasted on the young who don’t really appreciate what is coming down the road of years, nor realize how their bodies will be on a downhill slide from around 18 or so.
+One of us says something about beauty and looks being wasted on the young who don’t really appreciate what is coming down the road of years, nor realize how their bodies will be on a downhill slide from around 18 or so.

 So, I said to my friends, she continues, that we need to stop comparing and complaining about our bodies right now, because they sure weren’t getting any younger.
 Any fitter.
 And we need to appreciate and love them now, the way they are right now, because tomorrow they would be one day older.
 One day more wrinkled.
 One day more stooped.
 One day more everything.